Michigan Sex Offender Registry

 If you are told that you do not have to report anymore and you are being removed from the Sex Offender Registry database/public records, you should get written verification of being removed.

-If you were in fact removed from the Sex Offender Registry, there is little chance you will be put back on it.
+If you were removed from the Sex Offender Registry, there is little chance you will be put back on it.

 How to get off the Sex Offender Registry in Michigan is a common question asked.

 Typically, once you are on the Public Sex Offender Registry, it is difficult to get off.
 With that said, there are a few exceptions.
-In order to determine if you fit into any of those exceptions, contact Attorney Nicole Blank Becker of Blank Law, PC today.
+To determine if you fit into any of those exceptions, contact Attorney Nicole Blank Becker of Blank Law, PC today.

 Attorney Nicole Blank Becker